petaly-labs/petaly/README.md

 Petaly is an open-source ETL/ELT (Extract, Load, "Transform") tool, created by and for data professionals!
 Our mission is to simplify data movement across different platforms with a tool that truly understands the needs of the data community.

-Designed for seamless data exchange, Petaly supports PostgreSQL, MySQL and CSV formats, with plans to expand and integrate additional open-source technologies.
+Petaly is designed for seamless data exchange, currently supporting the following endpoints:

+- PostgreSQL
+- MySQL
+- BigQuery
+- Google Cloud Storage (GCS Bucket)
+- CSV files

 It makes connecting and transferring data across various systems effortless.
 Petaly is user-friendly and requires no programming knowledge.
 Data pipelines can be easily configured using the YAML format, making the tool ready to use immediately after installation.